Neutral Moresnet: Post-annexation history

 After 1920, Moresnet shared the history of Eupen-Malmedy.
-Germany briefly re‑annexed the area during World War II, but it returned to Belgium in 1944.
+Germany briefly re‑annexed the area during World War II, but it was returned to Belgium in 1944.
 Since 1973, Kelmis has formed a part of the German‑speaking community of Belgium.
 During 1977, Kelmis absorbed the neighbouring communes of Neu‑Moresnet and Hergenrath.

 A small museum in Kelmis, the Museum Vieille Montagne, includes exhibits on Neutral Moresnet.
 Of the 60 border markers for the territory, more than 50 are still standing.

 As a company, Vieille Montagne survived Neutral Moresnet.
 It continues to exist as VMZINC, a part of Union Minière, the latter renamed in 2001 as Umicore, a global materials company.